 How to Get a Job as a Database Administrator

-Database administrators must be savvy in the platform on which a given database operates, says Loretta Mahon Smith, vice president of communications for DAMA International, a nonprofit association for technical and business professionals.
-"Colleges turn out people who can build databases from a textbook, but all the analysis and design that goes into building a database [at the business level] is hard to learn in college—these are mostly things learned on the job," she says.
+Database administrators must be savvy in the platform on which a given database operates, says Loretta Mahon Smith, former vice president of communications for DAMA International, a nonprofit association for technical and business professionals.
+"Colleges turn out people who can build databases from a textbook, but all the analysis and design that goes into building a database [at the business level] is hard to learn in college.
+These are mostly things learned on the job," she says.
 Obtaining a certification for the employer's platform is critical, she says.

 Interview Questions Submitted by Real Database Administrators